Richard YU Yue Hong

 Just as the Hong Kong College of Physicians continues to benefit from Professor Yu's wise counsel, so indeed does Hong Kong society as a whole, as he persists in his lifelong quest to raise the quality of medical education, hospital services and the medical sector overall.
 At present, he is the Chairman of the Higher Physician Training Committee, leading a revision exercise to implement changes in the Annual and Exit Examination for Higher Physician Trainees to ensure fairness, transparency and accountability.

-In recognition of his contributions to medicine and the community, the University will confer upon Professor Richard Yue Hong Yu the degree of Doctor of Social Sciences honoris causa.
+In recognition of his contributions to medicine and the community, the University has resolved to confer upon Professor Richard Yu Yue Hong the degree of Doctor of Social Sciences honoris causa.